Moving a WordPress blog across domains using the shell

 mv searchreplacedb2.php sr.php

-at the start of addresses.
-Some sites use it and some don’t (normally set in cPanel or equivalent interface).
-For example when I was moving sites from my old domain to this one, I searched forhttp://micro.gock.net
+3. Input your search and replace parameters.
+Search for your old URLs and replace them with your new URL.
+Be aware of www. at the start of addresses.
+Some sites use it, and some don't (normally set in cPanel or an equivalent interface).
+For example, when I was moving sites from my old domain to this one, I searched for http://micro.gock.net and replaced it with http://agock.com.

-. - Check your web site on the new domain and check all is working fine.
+4. Check your website on the new domain and verify that everything is functioning correctly.

-Remove the search and replace script once completed.
-Don’t leave this script on your web site.
+Once completed, remove the search and replace script.
+Do not leave this script on your website.

 rm sr.php

-As an alternate method to using the above PHP script, we could have performed a search and replace on the SQL dump file, or peformed some search and replace commands directly on the databse using SQL queries.
+As an alternative to using the above PHP script, we could have performed a search and replace on the SQL dump file or executed some search and replace commands directly on the database using SQL queries.

-After performing the search and replace, the new site should work as normal.
+After performing the search and replace, the new site should operate as normal.
 All media and user accounts should be as before.
-Visit your new site and check that it is all working fine.
+Visit your new site and check that everything is functioning correctly.

 cd OLDDOMAIN.COM